 What we don’t like:

-If you are still unsure, you should know that there are loads of reasons to learn Portuguese.
+If you are still unsure about taking on this task, you should know that there are loads of reasons to learn Portuguese.
 One of which is that it can be an interactive experience with content for learning Portuguese not just being available on mobile and tablet applications, but also on a number of websites offering a wide range of learning.

 The Easy Portuguese website offers a wide range of revision materials, from reviewing grammatical rules to Brazilian or Portuguese culture.

 Beginner Portuguese courses focus on the very simple and essential topics of the language:

 For more experienced linguists, be aware that this site is primarily intended for novices in Portuguese.

 The Syvum platform offers Portuguese vocabulary revision via translation games.

 The principle is very simple, for any given word you will have to find its equivalent in Portuguese and choose from 4 proposals.
 It’s an effective way to anchor vocabulary in your mind.